Circulation Policies: Borrow & Renew Materials

 Guest cards are issued to Fairfield University alumni, adult Fairfield residents (age 18 or older; non-high school students, with the exception of Fairfield Prep juniors or seniors) with a current Fairfield Public Library card, and to Fairfield University faculty and staff family.
 For all other potential patrons, a Community Borrower membership may be obtained for an annual fee of $100.

 Application may be made at the Circulation Desk.
 Guest and Community Borrowers may borrow a total of four items at a time.
 Renewal privilege is extended to guest card holders one time renewal per book.
 This may be accomplished by e-mailing email@example.com or calling (203) 254-4044 ext.
 2188.
 Guest and Community Borrowers can also renew items online using barcode and last name.

 Regular circulating books may be retained for four weeks and may be renewed once by University students.
 Media (DVD, CD, and VHS) circulate for seven days.
 All four-week material is subject to recall within two weeks of the due date if needed by another borrower or immediately if needed for reserve.
 Four-week books circulate to faculty for 120 days and are renewable for an additional 120 days.
-Adjunct faculty may borrow only during the semester in which they teach, unless they are also eligible for guest privileges.
+Adjunct faculty may borrow only during the semester in which they teach.

 Reference books, newspapers, microforms, periodicals, media equipment, and in-house reserve materials are for use in the library only.